Workplace Gender Equality Agency

 The Workplace Gender Equality Agency (WGEA) is an Australian Government statutory agency responsible for promoting and improving gender equality in Australian workplaces.
 The agency was created by the Workplace Gender Equality Act 2012 and provides employers with advice, practical tools, and education to help them improve gender equality.
 The Workplace Gender Equality Act 2012 was enacted by an amendment to the Equal Opportunity for Women in the Workplace Act 1999, that changed its name to the Workplace Gender Equality Act and correspondingly changed the name of the Equality Opportunity for Women in the Workplace Agency to the Workplace Gender Equality Agency.
 The Workplace Gender Equality Agency is part of the Department of the Prime Minister and Cabinet.

 Activities

-Non-public sector employers with 100 or more staff are required to report to the agency annually, between 1 April-31 May, against six gender equality indicators:
+Non-public sector employers with 100 or more staff are required to report to the agency annually, between the first of April to the 31st of May, against six gender equality indicators: